epicweb-dev/restore-scroll/README.md

 session storage and then restoring it when the user navigates back to the page (very similar to how Remix handles scroll restoration for the `<body>`).

-This depends on React Router's `useBeforeUnload`, `useNavigation`, and `useLocation` hooks.
+This depends on React Router's `useNavigation` and `useLocation` hooks.
 It could probably be generalized to work with other routers.
 PRs welcome.

 ## Usage